spectraphilic/reflexible/doc/source/mapping.rst

 Regions
 -------
-Another commonly used paradigm is the passing of a 'region' keyword to the functions.
+Another commonly used paradigm is the passing of a 'map_region' keyword to the functions.
 Regions are defined manually at present.
 You'll have to edit the :file:`mapping.py` and specifically, the :func:`map_regions`.
 Following the instructions for the `Basemap